YuLinlin0828/YuLinlin0828.github.io/_pages/publications.md

 ----

 # Honors&Awards
-* National Endeavor Fellowship of Shanghai Jiao Tong University for 2016 academic year
+* National Endeavor Fellowship of Shanghai Jiao Tong University for 2016-2017 academic year.
+* Academic Excellence Scholarship of Shanghai Jiao Tong University for 2015-2016 acdemic year.
 * Second prize of National High School Mathematics League in 2014
 * Second prize of Chinese Physics Olympiad in 2014